derhuerst/hamburg-gtfs-rt-server/readme.md

 ## Installing & running

+*Note*: [`hafas-gtfs-rt-feed`](https://github.com/derhuerst/hafas-gtfs-rt-feed), the library used by this project for convert for building the GTFS-RT feed, has more extensive docs.
+For brevity and to avoid duplication (with e.g. [`berlin-gtfs-rt-server`](https://github.com/derhuerst/berlin-gtfs-rt-server)), the following instructions just cover the basics.

 ### Prerequisites

 `hamburg-gtfs-rt-server` needs access to a [Redis](https://redis.io/) server, you can configure a custom host/port by setting the `REDIS_URL` environment variable.